dwrobel/flatcam/README.md

 - added shortcut key 'L' for creating 'New Excellon'
 - added shortcut key combo 'SHIFT+S' for Running a Script.
 - modified grbl_laser postprocessor file so it includes a Sxxxx command on the line with M02 (laser active) whenever a value is enter in the Spindlespeed entry field
+- remade the EDIT -> PREFERENCES window, the Excellon and Gerber sections.
+Created a new section named TOOLS

 26.01.2019